Visa policy of Armenia: Conditional visa on arrival

-Electronic Visa (e-Visa)
+Electronic visa (e-Visa)

 All foreign citizens (except those who require a regular visa) are also eligible to obtain an e-Visa.
 If approved, the e-Visa allows applicants to stay in the country for up to 120 days or 141 days with a fee of 34€ (120 days validity) or 7€ (21 days validity).
 The application must be submitted at least 3 business days before the trip.

-Visa required
+Visa required in advance

 Citizens of the following countries and territories must apply for a physical visa at an Armenian embassy or consulate, and only with an invitation: